Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

 Stripping away all the colours ends up drawing greater attention to the form of the subject.

 So try c onverting your silhouette photography to black and white.
 It will give your images a certain dreamy, melancholic, or even dark feel.
 Conclusion

 Now it’s time to grab your camera and to find a nice location with some good natural backlight.

 Always make sure you optimise your settings for capturing silhouette photography.
 And don’t be afraid to try out different perspectives and compositions.

-With some practice, experimentation, the techniques described above, and a little luck, you should be able to make some spectacular silhouette images.
+All you need is practise, the techniques described above, and a little luck.
+Now you should be able to make some spectacular silhouette shots.

-If you’re looking for some more creative photography ideas why not try crystal ball photography or creative double exposures.
+If you’re looking for some more creative photography ideas, check out our articles on crystal ball photography or creative double exposures.